The vacuum required for the brake booster to operate is created by a vacuum pump driven by the front end of the engine camshaft.

 The design of the vacuum pump is quite complex, its repair requires special tools and equipment, so if the pump fails, replace it as an assembly.

-Removal and installation of the vacuum pump Gazelle Next
+Removing and installing the vacuum pump

 Loosen the clamp securing the hose to the vacuum nipple pump